Children of Frederick and Anna Maria Andrews

 1912/1930 of Box 481, Kentville, Nova Scotia Canadian passenger lists

 Children: Helen Barbara (1914–1995, b.
 Hillaton, Nova Scotia), Joan Margaret (cal 1916 – 2000, b.
-Sheffield Mills, Nova Scotia), and Dorothy (1921 – after 1940, b.
-Canada) Ackworth Old Scholars' Association, Annual Reports 58–60, 1940–1942; 1921 census of Canada; information from Maggie Winkler
+Sheffield Mills, Nova Scotia), and Dorothy (1921–2021, b.
+Canada) Ackworth Old Scholars' Association, Annual Reports 58–60, 1940–1942; 1921 census of Canada; Find a Grave; information from Maggie Winkler

 1921 living with her family in Sheffield Mills, Canning Village, Kings, Nova Scotia 1921 census of Canada